 6: Give your drink a good mix with a cocktail spoon.

-7: Top your Virgin Moscow Mules with ginger beer.
+7: Top your drinks with ginger beer.

 8: Garnish with a dehydrated lime wheel (or a fresh lime wedge) and a sprig of fresh mint leaves if you have them.
 Serve immediately.